Repair Service Terms & Conditions

 1. Repair Agreement

-By purchasing our diagnostic or repair service you are agreeing to send us your original unit to be diagnosed and/or repaired at a minimum of $139.99 diagnosis fee.
+By purchasing a diagnostic or repair service, you agree to send us your original unit for inspection, diagnosis, and/or repair.
+All repair orders are subject to a minimum non-refundable diagnostic fee of $139.99.

-The first step is to complete our fillable Tanin Electronix Work Order Form which is in fillable PDF format.
-Print it and send it with your item.
-We will not work on your item without a completed and signed work order form.
+Before sending your item, you must complete our fillable Tanin Electronix Work Order Form and include it with your shipment.
+We will not begin work on any item without a completed and signed work order form.

 2. Diagnostic Fee

-All of our repairs require that you send the entire assembled unit which includes the lens and plastic covers for us to warranty the work we perform.
-If you are sending a Nissan or Infiniti cluster please do not send the entire plastic cluster housing or bezel surrounds and dash pad.
-These are not part of the gauge cluster.
+To qualify for warranty coverage on our repair work, you must send the complete assembled unit, including the lens and plastic covers where applicable.
+If you are sending a Nissan or Infiniti cluster, do not send the outer plastic housing, bezel surrounds, or dash pad, as these are not considered part of the gauge cluster.

 4. Non-repairable Items